Length of stay: 1 day

 We then drove to the nearby Marsh Trail (1.2km loop, rated easy).
 The last two times we visited Presqu’ile this trail was closed.
 Due to high water levels in the Spring of 2019, the boardwalk section of this trail was heavily damaged and was closed off.
 The boardwalk has since been fixed and recently reopened to the public.

-The trail follows along a boardwalk through a marsh for the first 800 metres then leads through the forest that was once an old sandbar.
-There are two viewing towers along the way that provide sweeping views of the marsh, Presqu’ile Bay and the north shoreline of the Presqu’ile peninsula.
+The trail follows a boardwalk through a marsh for the first 800 metres then leads through the forest that was once an old sandbar.
+There are two viewing towers that provide sweeping views of the marsh, Presqu’ile Bay and the north shoreline of the Presqu’ile peninsula.

-The trail also features 14 interpretive signs that provide more information about the marsh, how it was formed and changed over time, and the types of animals and plants that live here.
+The trail contains 14 interpretive signs that provide more information about the marsh, how it was formed and changed over time, and the types of animals and plants that live here.

 After we wrapped up our hike we drove to the trailhead of the Pioneer and Newcastle Trails.
 These trails form two interconnected loops for a longer hike.
 We first hiked the Newcastle Trail (4.3km, rated easy, signed with orange markers), which loops through the forest.